chauhan-siddharth/Ratetouille/README.md

 # Ratetouille
-Text Classification of customer reviews using Natural LanguageProcessing.
+Text Classification of customer reviews using Natural Language Processing.